underscoreio/underscoreio/src/html/_jobs/2015-05-20-guardian-discussion.md

 Our existing applications are written in Scala, Python or Javascript and are built on top of Amazon Web Services.
 All of our new services are built using Scala and AWS so these skills are particularly useful.

 You should be an excellent server-side developer with an interest in:
-* Scala - Play and Scalatra
+- Scala -- Play and Scalatra
-* AWS  - EC2, SQS, SNS, S3
+- AWS  -- EC2, SQS, SNS, S3
-* Python - Django, Flask
+- Python -- Django, Flask
-* JavaScript - Angular
+- JavaScript -- Angular
-* Postgres and DynamoDB
+- Postgres and DynamoDB
-* building scalable, reliable services and related tooling
+- building scalable, reliable services and related tooling

 Above all we value problem-solving skills.